KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 ## Step 3: Auto-scale your deployment

 In the previous step, you have deployed Llama2 model with basic configuration.
 You only have one inference server, which might be insufficient depends on your service requirement.
-In this step, you will see how
+In this step, you will deploy `3_aws_neuron_core_inference_serve.py` which comes with inference service auto scaling based on the incoming requests.

+    ```bash
+    serve run 2_aws_neuron_core_inference_serve:app
+    ```